Teach Philosophy 101

 -

-Students live extremely stressful lives, with many distractions, lots of pressure, and a greater proclivity to bend the rules.
+Students live extremely stressful lives, with many responsibilities and distractions, lots of pressure.

 -